Anil8753/privatetxn/README.md

 func PutState(ctx contractapi.TransactionContextInterface, orgsMsp []string, key string, data []byte) error
 ```
 PutState stores the private data in the orgs' implicit private collection and corresponding private data key on the public ledger.
+Note: Transaction must be endorsed by all the orgs passed in the `PutState` function.

 ```
 func GetState(ctx contractapi.TransactionContextInterface, orgsMsp string, key string) ([]byte, error)